luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/extensions/index.md

    - "type" (mandatory)
    - "label" (mandatory)
    - "value" (mandatory) a string with the selected value
-   - "help" (optionnel) a string with a help text in tooltip
+   - "help" (optionnal) a string with a help text in tooltip
-   - "placeholder" (optionnel) a string with a placeholder text
+   - "placeholder" (optionnal) a string with a placeholder text
-   - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
+   - "depend" (optionnal) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
-   - "min" (optionnel) minimum length of the text
+   - "min" (optionnal) minimum length of the text
-   - "max" (optionnel) maximum length of the text
+   - "max" (optionnal) maximum length of the text
-   - "regexpattern" (optionnel) a string with a regex to validate the text
+   - "regexpattern" (optionnal) a string with a regex to validate the text
-   - "append" (optionnel) a string to append to the value input like a unit
+   - "append" (optionnal) a string to append to the value input like a unit

 6. "list":
 Currently not supported in the modal dialog it is used in interface tab to select a value from a list (macros, extracontent, panels order, shorkeys)
    - "id" (mandatory)
-   - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
+   - "depend" (optionnal) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
-   - "fixed" (optionnel)
+   - "fixed" (optionnal)
-   - "sorted" (optionnel)
+   - "sorted" (optionnal)
    - "type" (mandatory)
    - "label" (mandatory)
    - "value" (mandatory)
-   - "nodelete" (optionnel)
+   - "nodelete" (optionnal)
-   - "editable" (optionnel)
+   - "editable" (optionnal)

 7. "select":
 Supported in the modal dialog is used to select a value from a drop list